Petitions

 What is a petition?

 A petition is a democratic instrument with which citizens can actively participate in city politics.
-It offers citizens the opportunity to raise their voices and propose or demand changes or measures, insofar as the issue falls within the City of Innsbruck's own sphere of influence.
-All residents of the municipality have the right to submit their concerns, complaints and suggestions for improvement to the municipal council as petitions.
-The request must be designated as a petition and submitted in writing and signed by the person submitting it to the Citymagistrat.
-If a petition meets these requirements, it will be made available for inspection by the members of the municipal council at the citymagistrat.
+It offers citizens the opportunity to raise their voices and propose or demand changes or measures, provided that the issue falls within the City of Innsbruck's own sphere of influence.
+All residents of the municipality have the right to submit their concerns, complaints and suggestions for improvement to the Municipal council as petitions.
+The request must be labelled as a petition and submitted to the municipal council in writing and signed by the person submitting it.
+If a petition fulfils these requirements, it is made available for inspection by the members of the Municipal council.
 If one of these requirements is not met, the petition is not published.

-In addition, there is the "qualified" petition (= citizens' petition), which must be signed by at least as many people entitled to vote for the municipal council as the number of voters at the last municipal council election (currently 1,258 people entitled to vote) and must also meet other additional requirements.
-If these ("qualified") requirements are met, this petition is treated as an application by a member of the municipal council in the municipal council.
+In addition, there is the "qualified" petition (= citizens' petition), which must be signed by at least as many people entitled to vote for the Municipal council as the number of voters at the last election to the Municipal council (currently 1,258 people entitled to vote) and must also fulfil other additional requirements.
+If these ("qualified") requirements are met, this petition will be treated as an application by a member of the Municipal council in the Municipal council.

 What is the difference between a "simple" petition and a "qualified" petition?

-"Simple" petition: A petition that is designated as a petition and has been signed by at least one resident of the municipality and falls within the city's own sphere of activity is kept available for inspection by the members of the municipal council in the citymagistrat.
+"Simple" petition: A petition that is labelled as a petition and has been signed by at least one municipal resident and falls within the city's own sphere of influence is kept available for inspection by the municipal councillors at the municipal magistrate's office.
 This means that the request and the content of the petition are brought to the attention of all members of the municipal council.
-Every member of the municipal council is free to address the petition and submit a corresponding motion to the municipal council.
+Every municipal council member is free to address the petition and submit a corresponding motion to the municipal council.

-2. It must contain the first name and surname as well as the name of an authorized person representing the petitionerdresse.
+2. It must contain the first and last name as well as the address of an authorised person representing the petitioner.

-4. The petition must be designated as a petition.
+4. The petition must be labelled as a petition.

-The authorized person representing the petitioner of a petition has the right to speak when the petition is being discussed by the municipal council.
+The authorised person representing the petitioner of a petition has the right to speak when the petition is discussed by the Municipal council.
 They may speak twice on this subject matter and will be informed in writing when the petition has been dealt with.

 Who can submit a petition?

 In principle, all residents of the municipality have the right to submit a petition to the City of Innsbruck.
-Any person who has their main residence in Innsbruck or owns a property or business in the city area is considered a resident of the municipality.
+Any person who has their main residence in Innsbruck or owns a property or business in the city area is considered a municipal resident.

 How can a petition be submitted?